Incontinence

 Men with urinary incontinence can use clamps as an alternative to pads and collection devices.
 A clamp prevents incontinence by exerting pressure on the penis.
 It is placed around the base of the penis and secured just to the point where it will prevent urine leakage.
 Clamps are recommended for men who are diagnosed with stress incontinence only.

 The use of clamps requires careful assessment by the clinician.
 The clinician must ensure that the patient has no cognitive deficits and that they have the manual dexterity to apply and remove the clamp safely.
 Patients are educated to use clamps with caution since they can impede blood flow, resulting in ischemic damage to the penis.
 Patients are also reminded to be alert for signs of skin damage to the penile surface caused by the clamp.
-Clamps have been found to be most successful in situations that require short-term usage, such as when a patient has to attend a meeting or is engaged in recreational activities (WOCN, 2016).
+Clamps have been found to be most successful in situations that require short-term usage, such as when a patient has to attend a meeting or is engaged in recreational activities (WOCN, 2021).

-Pelvic Floor Exercises
+Pelvic Floor Rehabilitation

-In 1950, Dr. Arnold Kegel developed pelvic floor exercises known as Kegel’s exercises (Haag, 2019).
+In 1950, Dr. Arnold Kegel developed pelvic floor exercises known as Kegel’s exercises.
 More generally referred to as pelvic floor muscle training (PFMT), this is the first-line treatment for women with urinary incontinence.
 It has been found that PFMT provides benefits regardless of the type of incontinence present.
 Although there is abundant evidence that PFMT is a safe and effective treatment, many candidates who could benefit from PFMT have only a scant understanding and insight into this treatment choice.

-Instruction in pelvic floor muscle training is provided by physical therapists who have obtained specialized PFMT training.
+Instruction in PFMT is provided by physical therapists and occupational therapists who have obtained specialized PFMT training.
 Important first steps include patient education about the utility of PFMT, exploring patients’ treatment expectations, and realistic goal setting.
-Patients are advised that PFMT requires a time commitment and that positive results may only be noticeable after several treatment sessions (Wallace et al., 2019).
+Patients are advised that PFMT requires a time commitment and that positive results may only be noticeable after several treatment sessions (Stratton, 2022).

 How does PFMT work?
 During a strong contraction, the levator ani muscles are moved upward and forward, facilitating compression of the urethra and adding to urethral closing pressure.
 Strengthened pelvic floor muscles give support to the bladder neck and the proximal urethra.
-Maintaining the urethra in its normal position during pursuits that heighten intra-abdominal pressure decreases the likelihood of urine leakage.
+Maintaining the urethra in its normal position during activities that heighten intra-abdominal pressure decreases the likelihood of urine leakage.

 OTHER PELVIC FLOOR REHABILITATION MODALITIES